Cherry Shrimp Guide

 Diet and water parameters play a crucial role in the health and coloration of red cherry shrimp.
 Underfeeding can lead to weak and colorless shrimp and difficulties with molting, which can be a source of stress and contribute to health issues.

-It is important to provide a balanced and varied diet, including algae wafers, vegetables, and high-quality shrimp foodOpens in a new tab., to ensure that the shrimp receive the necessary nutrients for optimal health and coloration.
+It is important to provide a balanced and varied diet, including algae wafers, vegetables, and high-quality shrimp food, to ensure that the shrimp receive the necessary nutrients for optimal health and coloration.

 In addition to diet, maintaining proper water parameters is also critical.
 This includes ensuring that the water temperature is between 68°F to 82°F (20°C to 28°C), the pH is between 7 to 8.5, and the hardness (GH) is within this range.
 Rapid and large changes in water parameters can stress the shrimp and lead to health problems.